-Terminator T5 is a tightly integrated 4x10/2x40 GbE controller chip built around a highly scalable and programmable protocol-processing engine.
-Much of the processing of the offloaded protocols is implemented in microcode running on a pipelined proprietary data-flow engine.
-The pipeline supports cut-through operation for both transmit and receive paths for minimum latency.
-The transport processor is designed for wire-speed operation at small packet sizes, regardless of the number of TCP connections.
-The T5 ASIC represents Chelsio's fifth-generation TCP offload (TOE) design, fourth generation iSCSI design, and third generation iWARP RDMA implementation.
-In addition to full TCP and iSCSI offload, T5 supports full FCoE offload.
-T5 supports failover between different ports of the T5 chip, as well as between different T5 adapters.
-Any TOE, iSCSI, or iWARP RDMA connection can fail over between different ports or between different adapters.
-Although the T5 pipeline is twice as fast as the T4 pipeline, the new chip can run the same microcode that has been field proven in very large clusters.
-Chelsio provides a uniform firmware interface across T4 and T5, and shields customers from the details of the Terminator hardware programming model.
+Terminator 6 (T6) is a tightly integrated 2x10/2x25/2x40/2x50/2x100GbE controller chip built around a highly scalable and programmable protocol-processing engine.
+Much of the processing of the offloaded protocols is implemented in microcode running on a flexible pipelined proprietary data-flow engine.
+The flexible pipeline supports cut-through operation for both transmit and receive paths for minimum latency.
+The transport processor is designed for wirespeed operation at small packet sizes, regardless of the number of TCP connections.
+The T6 ASIC represents Chelsio's sixth-generation TCP offload (TOE) design, iSCSI design, and iWARP RDMA implementation.
+In addition to full TCP and iSCSI offload, T6 supports full FCoE offload and NVMe over RDMA fabrics (NVMe-oF) offload.
+T6 supports failover between different ports of the T6 chip, as well as between different T6 adapters.
+Any TOE, iSCSI, iWARP RDMA, and NVMeoF connection can fail over between different ports or between different adapters.
+Although the T6 pipeline is more than twice as fast as the T5 pipeline, the new chip can run the same microcode that has been field proven in very large clusters.
+Chelsio provides a uniform firmware interface across T5 and T6, and shields customers from the details of the Terminator hardware programming model.